react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/themes.md

 At the time of writing, `react-native` does not currently support detecting the operating system color scheme preferences in the core ([you can follow this pull request](https://github.com/facebook/react-native/pull/26172)).
 Until it is part of core and you have updated to the version that includes it, you can use `react-native-appearance`.

-You will need iOS 13 (currently in beta) to actually be able to toggle dark mode through system settings.
+You will need iOS 13 to actually be able to toggle dark mode through system settings.

 > Note: if you use the Expo managed workflow, this requires SDK 35+